iemilov/caafs-platform/README.md

 ## Contributing

 **This application was initially developed for non-commerical purposes.
-For commerical usage, or if you enjoy this theme, please consider [supporting me](https://www.paypal.me/IEmilov) for developing and maintaining this template.**
+For commerical usage, or if you like my work, please consider [supporting me](https://www.paypal.me/IEmilov) for developing and maintaining this application.**

 <p align="center">
   <a href="https://www.paypal.me/IEmilov">